 This novel is like an onion, each layer revealing new lies that have been festering and covered up, more secrets about the character’s pasts and motivations – mostly everything said and done in an effort to protect the child at the centre of it all, Mindy Wright.
 The golden child.
 The skiing prodigy.

-It would have been really easy to write Mindy as being super annoying, too good and too perfect and too talented, but Ellison managed to create a humble and genuine sun for the rest of the characters to rotate around.
+It would have been really easy to write Mindy as super annoying, too good and too perfect and too talented, but Ellison managed to create a humble and genuine sun for the rest of the characters to rotate around.
 Even in her excellence.
 Even in her darkest moments.

 It does raise the question of how Mindy could possibly have been raised to be that ideal of a child, considering…

-But that’s just one issue I had with an otherwise deeply developed novel that can hold your interest for a full 500 pages with rich characters and dramatic layers.
+That’s just one issue I had with an otherwise deeply developed novel that can hold your interest for a full 500 pages with rich characters and dramatic layers.
 The pacing is slower than that of Lie to Me, but the investment you develop in the story, into the lives of the Wrights, is a call back to Lie to Me, where the reader was hooked on the outcome, connected to the characters and their fates.

 This is a thriller, but it’s also a family saga, one that plays up the sinister tones of the lengths a mother will go to protect her child, to have a child, to make sure a child is safe when you don’t feel you can be the one to provide that safety.